A businessman controlling a futuristic display with a Compensation business concept on it.

 If your local government, agency, or authority plans a project, that may affect you.
 The government may subject your property to condemnation—a forced taking.
 The government will probably make an offer to buy some or part of your land.
 Don’t sign anything until you consult with an experienced condemnation lawyer.
 If you’re a landowner facing condemnation, you need to hire the right team.
 With a seasoned eminent domain attorney, you may receive significantly more money than you would from the first offer.

-Trust the professionals at Sever Storey.
+Trust the professionals at Sever Walker Padgitt.
 Call us right away at (888) 318-3761, or contact us confidentially.
 Our lawyer network serves clients throughout the country, including North Carolina.
 We’ll fight hard to get you the fair price you deserve.